ScalaIO/scala.io_web_main/en/pages/tickets.md

 <em>Discount tickets available!</em>
 ------------------
-With the program starting to trickle in you can now buy your place with an idea of the great talks you will be seeing.
+The discount tickets will only be sold as long as the program is not completely known.
+Once the whole program has been announced, the discount will be removed and all remaining tickets will be full price.

 <div style="width:100%; text-align:left;">
   <iframe src="http://www.eventbrite.com/tickets-external?eid=7490047935&ref=etckt&v=2" frameborder="0" height="260px" width="100%" vspace="0" hspace="0" marginheight="5" marginwidth="5" scrolling="no" allowtransparency="true"></iframe>